DISN-kolo/DISN-kolo/README.md

 ## Hello!
 👋 I'm Artem.
-I live in Barcelona and I really really *really* love software.
+I live in Barcelona and I'm a *huge* software fan.
+Lately - data science and machine learning, too!

 ### What speaks to me:
 - Systemic solutions 👨‍💻 -> pretty much all the projects 😎